samboy/rg32hash/C/nanorg32.md

 # You are not expected to understand this

+Well, that’s one way to put it, but not very helpful.

-In order to make nanorg32.c as compact as possible, the code is a little hard to read.
+Yes, in order to make nanorg32.c as compact as possible, the code is a little hard to read.

 If this were an IOCCC entry and not a personal side project, I would